richard9106/remember-me-javaScript-essentials/README.md

 ### Java Scrpit

-- As a css interactive leng for buger menu.
+- As a css interactive leng to created the game area, animations and control the score games.

 ### Font Awesome

-- As an icon library for a social links.
+- As an icon library for a social links and help button.

 ### Google fonts